Facundo Rodríguez (footballer, born 2000)

-Facundo Rodríguez (born 26 February 2000) is an Argentine professional footballer who plays as a centre-back for Estudiantes.
+Facundo Rodríguez (born 26 February 2000) is an Argentine professional footballer who plays as a centre-back for Bulgarian First League club CSKA Sofia on loan from Estudiantes.

 Club career

 Rodríguez's career began with Godoy Cruz.
 He was selected for his professional debut on 30 March 2019, with Lucas Bernardi picking him to start a 2–1 victory over Patronato at the Estadio Malvinas Argentinas.

 In January 2022, Rodríguez joined Guillermo Brown.

+Rodríguez (32) in action, a moment from the Bulgarian Cup final PFC CSKA Sofia - PFC Lokomotiv Plovdiv, May 20, 2026.

 International career

 In February 2018, Rodríguez received a call-up for training with the Argentina U19s.